Livin' for the Weekend (Dina Carroll song)

 "Livin' for the Weekend" is a song by English singer Dina Carroll, from her second studio album, Only Human (1996).
 It was co-produced by Nigel Lowis and David Morales.
 The record was a dance club hit in the UK.

+In 1998, the song was remixed by Canny and released as a single in Europe, a music video was also produced.
+In the UK, this version was included on the release of the single "One, two, three".
+It achieved moderate success in the charts and reached #80 in France.

 Critical reception

 The single received mixed reviews in Europe.
 Jon O'Brien from AllMusic described it as "Black Box-esque".
 Portugal's Manchete commented that Carroll failed to distinguish herself from Mariah Carey even in "Livin' for the Weekend".
 Vikki Tobak for Vibe wrote that the song and "Mind Body & Soul" are "dance-floor sure shots that complement Dina's smooth, textured vocals."